rconiker/mgmt/README.md

 If I am traveling, I will give you notice of said travel in advance.
 Assume all of our meetings will still occur, unless told otherwise.

 I work a bit on the weekends.
-This is my choice. **I do not expect that you are going to work on the weekend without a specific request to do so.** I might send you messages during off-hours, but unless it says URGENT, it can always wait until work begins for you on Monday.
+This is my choice. **I do not expect that you are going to work during the weekend without a specific request to do so.** I might send you messages during off-hours, but unless it says URGENT, it can always wait until work begins for you on Monday.

 I take vacations.
 You should, too.
 Disconnected from the normal day-to-day is when I do some of my best work.